zambal/eml/README.md

 </div>
 ```

-Please read on for a walk-through that tries to cover most of Eml's features.

 ### Why?
 There's currently not much in the Elixir eco system that helps with
 writing markup.
 Elixir has Eex and there are some template language